-This Weimar Republic timeline includes significant political, economic and social events in Germany in 1929-33.
+This Weimar Republic timeline includes significant political, economic and social events in Germany, from 1929 to 1933.
 Written by Alpha History authors.

 1929